CrsiX/GNUnet-NSE-P2P/README.md

 # P2P Summer Semester 2022: Network Size Estimation (5)

+This project aims at implementing a Network Size Estimation (NSE) service in an unstructured P2P network in the context of a VoIP application.
+It uses the GNUnet NSE algorithm in a slightly changed configuration to estimate the number of peers that are actively participating in the P2P network.
+It relies on another module, Gossip, to work properly.

 ## Setup and execution

 1. Make sure you have Python >= 3.9 and a recent enough version of `pip`